barstoolbluz/floxenvs/aws-ghcli/README.md

 - Directly reads the token from 1Password
 - Creates a temporary script (via `GIT_ASKPASS`) that outputs the token when Git requests it
 - The token is never written to disk in plaintext (only to a temporary file that is immediately deleted)
-- Benefits from the process isolation of the subshell
+- Benefits from the process isolation of the subshell, though this is not as strong as container isolation
 - The temporary file and token are cleaned up when the command completes

 Both methods ensure credentials are never persistently stored in unencrypted files and exist only for the duration needed to complete the command.